Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Ariadne: The primary sequence of iterates

-\begin{proof} \cite{LosertAkin} show that under the assumption the Lyapunov function $G$ is continuous and strictly (monotonically) increasing every limit point of an orbit under $F$ is a fixed point of $F$ upon which $G$ is constant (even if $F$ is discontinuous as is the case for our primary dynamical system).
-Our Lyapunov function, $\mathsf{G}$, is strictly monotonically increasing and in virtue of Lemma \ref{spaceout2}, the set of maximum clique equilibria are the unique fixed points of $T_{\mathsf{G}}$ upon which $\mathsf{G}$ assumes the value $0$.
-Therefore, had Ariadne been such that the secondary system were not activated, every limit point of the sequence of iterates would have been a maximum-clique equilibrium.
-The goal of activating the secondary system (in lieu of the primary) is to ensure convergence to a maximum clique.
-Once $\mathsf{G}$ is sufficiently close to $0$, the secondary barrier function $\mathsf{G}_S$ and dynamical system is activated, giving rise to a continuous system, and in spite of the decrease in the value of the barrier function (corresponding to a single iteration) from that point on we can use the full potential of Proposition \ref{LosertAkinProposition}, which implies that the set of limits points of the secondary dynamical system is connected.
-Since maximum-clique equilibria are isolated fixed points, we obtain that the sequence of iterates converges to a maximum-clique equilibrium, completing the proof of the lemma. \end{proof}
+\begin{proof} \cite{LosertAkin} in their Proposition 1 show that under the assumption the Lyapunov function $G$ is continuous and strictly (monotonically) increasing every limit point of an orbit under $F$ is a fixed point of $F$ upon which $G$ is constant (even if $F$ is discontinuous as is the case for our primary dynamical system).
+Our Lyapunov function, $\mathsf{P}$, is strictly monotonically increasing and in virtue of Lemma \ref{iloveyoustillevenmore} and the assumption that the initial condition $X^0$ is such that $X^0 \cdot CX^0 > (1/2)(1+1/2)$ (since $(1/2)(1+1/2)$ is the value of the potential function at a pure strategy and Lemma \ref{iloveyoustillevenmore} implies that the potential value of a uniform equalizer is lower than $(1/2)(1+1/2)$), the set of maximum clique equilibria are the unique attractive fixed points of our (primary) dynamical system upon which $\mathsf{P}$ assumes the value $C_{00}$.
+Therefore, had Ariadne been such that the secondary system were not activated (upon $\mathsf{P} > \mathsf{C}_\ell + \epsilon$), every limit point of the sequence of iterates would have been a maximum-clique equilibrium.
+The goal of activating the secondary system, in lieu of the primary, is to ensure convergence to a maximum clique equilibrium.
+Once $\mathsf{P}$ is sufficiently close to $C_{00}$, the secondary dynamical system is activated, giving rise to a dynamical system that retains the property that every limit point of the sequence of iterates is a maximum-clique equilibrium.
+However, by the upper bound we impose on the learning rate, since maximum-clique equilibria are the only fixed points such that $\mathsf{P} > \mathsf{C}_\ell + \epsilon$ and they are also isolated fixed points, the Euclidean distance between any pair of maximum-clique equilibria is greater than $d$ and inequality \eqref{vgood_inequality} implies that the sequence of iterates converges to a single limit point and, therefore, has a limit, which is a maximum-clique equilibrium.
+(We note that such restriction can also be imposed on the primary system obviating the need to invoke the secondary.)
+This completes the proof. \end{proof}